Jesus and the Samaritan woman – John 4:1-4

 In contrast, the woman was female, a Samaritan (despised by the Jews), and probably uneducated.
 She may have lived an immoral life, she is nameless and possibly vulnerable.
 She may also have been at outcast in her town.
 She meets Jesus in the midday sun in what would have been a scandalous encounter according to the customs of society at that time.

-Nicodemus and the Samaritan woman were very different.
+Nicodemus and the Samaritan woman were very different, completely different.
 Yet John puts these two people side by side in his Gospel and shows that Jesus treated them with equal concern and regard, and he taught both of them precious eternal truths.

 Abraham and Jacob had built altars near Mount Gerizim (Ge 12:7; 33:20).
-Later Mt Gerizim was to be blessed when the Israelites entered the promised land (Dt 11:29).
+Later Mt Gerizim was to be blessed when the Israelites entered the promised land (Deut 11:29).
 According to the Samaritan scriptures, Moses commanded that an altar be built there.
 This is quite different in our Bible.
 See Deuteronomy 27:4-6.